 Brokers and liquidity

 Some brokers are market makers.
 What this means is that they will set prices proactively.
-This may result in competitive spreads since brokers are on the frontline of attracting traders and indeed some of the tightest spreads can be seen at market maker brokers.
+This may result in competitive spreads since brokers are on the front line of attracting traders, and indeed, some of the tightest spreads can be seen at market makers. brokers.

-However some traders may want a broker which connects more directly to liquidity providers, sometimes labelled as ECN brokers.
-This is because such brokers may be able to offer very low spreads (due to access to a large competitive pool of liquidity) and may be able to offer rapid order transmission, due to bypassing a dealing desk (sometimes called no dealing desk intervention brokers) via technology contingent on co-locating their servers in data centres with liquidity providers.
-Such brokers receive typically take a commission charge, which is added to the bid/ask spread.
+However, some traders may want a broker that connects more directly to liquidity providers, sometimes labelled as ECN brokers.
+This is because such brokers may be able to offer very low spreads (due to access to a large competitive pool of liquidity) and may be able to offer rapid order transmission due to bypassing a dealing desk (sometimes called 'no dealing desk intervention brokers') via technology contingent on co-locating their servers in data centres with liquidity providers.
+Such brokers typically receive and take a commission charge, which is added to the bid/ask spread.

 Liquidity as an indicator

-To some significant extent, the trader is viewing the market 'through a glass darkly' and this viewing is taking place on their platform.
-So the platform and its charting is the reflection of liquidity.
-Directly, the trader can use depth of market information to gauge changing liquidity.
+To some significant extent, the trader is viewing the market 'through a glass darkly', and this viewing is taking place on their platform.
+So the platform and its charting are the reflection of liquidity.
+Directly, the trader can use depth-of-market (DOM) information to gauge changing liquidity.

-However liquidity is reflected on the chart itself and this may be as or more useful than DOM for many traders.
-Ebbing and flowing of liquidity can be seen as market trace out patterns on a chart.
-Upward trends can be seen as a indicator of incoming liquidity as it forms and expands, and as an indicator of liquidity outflow as it destabilises.
+However, liquidity is reflected on the chart itself, and this may be as or more useful than DOM for many traders.
+The ebbing and flowing of liquidity can be seen as the market tracing out patterns on a chart.
+Upward trends can be seen as an indicator of incoming liquidity as it forms and expands, and of liquidity outflow as it destabilises.

-This can be quite starkly noted in the run up to a Forex session (liquidity inflows) and at the end (liquidity outflows).
-What happens after a trend end can be indicative of the interaction of liquidity flows and the market.
-For example, does the market collapse in value, seen as a reversal or does it merge into a more considered ranging movement as traders take stock and consider what to do next.
+This can be quite starkly noted in the run-up to a forex session (liquidity inflows) and at the end (liquidity outflows).
+What happens after a trend ends can be indicative of the interaction of liquidity flows and the market.
+For example, does the market collapse in value, seen as a reversal, or does it merge into a more considered, ranging type of movement as traders take stock and consider what to do next.

 Decoding liquidity: a comparative study of CFD trading platforms

 The platforms considered on this page are MT4 vs MT5 vs cTrader vs JForex vs TradingView.
-These are all distinct and different platforms, however they do share similarities in terms of being used by traders who trade on liquidity (e.g. news traders and automated traders) or find liquidity to be a focus for their trading.
-MT4, created by MetaQuotes, is the longest established of these platform, but it has been superseded by MT5.
+These are all distinct and different platforms; they do share similarities in terms of being used by traders who trade on liquidity (e.g., news traders and automated traders) or find liquidity to be a focus for their trading.
+MT4, created by MetaQuotes, is the longest established of these platforms, but it has been superseded by MT5.

 MT5 offers enhancements in its architecture which relate to liquidity.
-For example it has an inbuilt Economic Calendar.
-From one perspective this can be seen as a tool which is kind of like a newspaper for liquidity.
-It tells traders when liquidity events are going to happen (that is data releases which can initiate money flow in and out) and gives speculative, directional predictions about the outcome of these events.
+For example, it has an inbuilt economic calendar.
+From one perspective, this can be seen as a tool that is kind of like a newspaper for liquidity.
+It tells traders when liquidity events are going to happen (that is, data releases which can initiate money flow in and out) and gives speculative, directional predictions about the outcome of these events.
 This can be a roadmap for those who trade on liquidity or a signpost for those who view liquidity in different ways and wish to avoid these events.
-MT5 also has more time frames, which is to say a finer grained way of viewing the chart and its patterns contingent in the ebbing and flowing of liquidity.
+MT5 also has more time frames, which is to say a finer-grained way of viewing the chart and its patterns contingent on the ebbing and flowing of liquidity.
 These are reasons for considering MT5 versus MT4, though many may still prefer to use MT4.

-cTrader and JForex are both current releases (each has a version which gets updated with new features).
-JForex is provides by Dukascopy Bank, though it is available via a white label release at other brokers. cTrader is made by Spotware and is available like MetaTrader through different brokers.
-It might be said that cTrader is gaining popularity, judging by the growing number of brokers which offer this platform.
-TradingView is another third party platform, with tools for those who are interested in or trade on liquidity including order book data.
+cTrader and JForex are both current releases (each has a version that gets updated with new features).
+JForex is provided by Dukascopy Bank, though it is available via a white-label release at other brokers. cTrader is made by Spotware and is available, like MetaTrader, through different brokers.
+It might be said that cTrader is gaining popularity, judging by the growing number of brokers that offer this platform.
+TradingView is another third-party platform with tools for those who are interested in or trade on liquidity, including order book data.

-In terms of market classes availability, which potentially offers traders a wider reach in terms of the focus of liquidity flows (i.e. specific markets to trade), MT5, which is built as a multi-asset platform might be seen as having an advantage, as brokers may offer many thousands of markets to trade on this platform (however specific numbers depend on the particular broker).
-It depends on the broker and implementation, but TradingView can provide 1000s of markets as well. cTrader and JForex may be seen as focused more on markets traded by automated systems and algos, though this is the case for MT4 and MT5 as well.
+In terms of market class availability, which potentially offers traders a wider reach in terms of the focus of liquidity flows (i.e., specific markets to trade), MT5, which is built as a multi-asset platform, might be seen as having an advantage, as brokers may offer many thousands of markets to trade on this platform (however, specific numbers depend on the particular broker).
+It depends on the broker and implementation, but TradingView can provide thousands of markets as well. cTrader and JForex may be seen as focused more on markets traded by automated systems and algos, though this is also the case for MT4 and MT5.

-As we argue on this page, liquidity can be gauged with differing levels of clarity through charting patterns, and JForex has a particularly large number of inbuilt technical indicators, however all these platforms allow the trader to download and build their own technical indicators.
-Each uses a different language: C# for cTrader, MQL4 for MT4, MQL5 for MT5, Pine Script for TradingView and Java for JForex.
-If the trader is starting from scratch and wishes to build indicators (or robots) they might consider the language as a factor in choosing a platform.
-The capacity to build indicators and robots is a way, albeit an advanced way to fine tune and customise trading approaches based on liquidity.
+As we argue on this page, liquidity can be gauged with differing levels of clarity through charting patterns, and JForex has a particularly large number of in-built technical indicators, but all these platforms allow the trader to download and build their own technical indicators.
+Each uses a different language: C# for cTrader, MQL4 for MT4, MQL5 for MT5, Pine Script for TradingView, and Java for JForex.
+If the trader is starting from scratch and wishes to build indicators (or robots), they might consider the language as a factor in choosing a platform.
+The capacity to build indicators and robots is a way, albeit an advanced way, to fine-tune and customise trading approaches based on liquidity.

 Market depth

 Market depth is perhaps the most direct way that a trading platform can convey a representation of liquidity.
-Market depth is the order book represented as spreads of limit orders around the current market place.
-In terms of MT4, MT5, cTrader and JForex, JForex aims to provide a particularly wide spread of prices, given its focus on scalpers and algos.
-MT5 improves on MT4 in this respect and cTrader and TradingView also offer potentially valuable depth of market (DOM) information in their respective user friendly interface.
+Market depth is the order book represented as spreads of limit orders around the current marketplace.
+In terms of MT4, MT5, cTrader, and JForex, JForex aims to provide a particularly wide spread of prices, given its focus on scalpers and algos.
+MT5 improves on MT4 in this respect, and cTrader and TradingView also offer potentially valuable depth of market (DOM) information in their respective user-friendly interfaces.

 Traders may use DOM as an indicator, perhaps looking for signs of changes in liquidity, but DOM is a very volatile indicator and should be considered in a holistic way with other indicators and analytics approaches.
 One source of DOM volatility is that traders have a wide range of reasons for placing limit orders, which may not align with the current direction of liquidity flows.